 The vast majority of COVID-19 patients (80%) have uncomplicated illness and are managed on an outpatient basis.
-Although there is minimal literature on the management of COVID-19 cases in the community, there exists well-documented inappropriate antibiotic use in self-limiting, viral upper respiratory tract infections (URTIs) in non-hospitalised settings [25, 26].
+Although there is minimal literature on the management of COVID-19 cases in the community, there exists well-documented inappropriate antibiotic use in self-limiting, viral upper respiratory tract infections (URTIs) in non-hospitalised settings [26, 27].
 Inappropriate antibiotic use is thus equally, if not more likely, in community settings, especially where antibiotics are accessible online, without prescription and from informal drug sellers.

-Studies have reported decreased antibiotic use in COVID-19 outpatients [27], and in hospitals outside of COVID-19 epicentres [28].
+Studies have reported decreased antibiotic use in COVID-19 outpatients [28], and in hospitals outside of COVID-19 epicentres [29].
 There is a need to monitor the relationship between changes in antibiotic use in the community and potential future adverse effects.
 Removal of physical distancing and lockdowns could lead to an increase in the overall incidence of infections and the number of individuals seeking healthcare, which would likely result in an increase in antibiotic prescriptions.
 An increase in levels of seasonal influenza and other respiratory viruses would further accentuate this.
-Designing a surveillance system, differential diagnosticsly and research projects would present an opportunity to recognise antibiotic overuse and the impact on the epidemiology of drug-resistant infections, particularly in LMICs where existing data on antibiotic use is limited.
+The use of surveillance systems and differential diagnostics that are simple, affordable and timely, combined with support for research projects, would determine where antibiotics are overused and the impact of antibiotic use on the epidemiology of drug-resistant infections.
+This is particularly needed in LMICs where existing data on antibiotic use and resistance is limited.

 Factors affecting the spread of bacterial pathogens and antimicrobial resistance

-The impact of the COVID-19 pandemic on AMR is unknown [20, 25-31].
+The impact of the COVID-19 pandemic on AMR is unknown [21, 26-32].
 An overview of factors, including changes in infection control practices, that could affect AMR are summarised in Table 1.
-The focus on the importance of hand hygiene and the correct use of PPE would likely have positive impacts, while cohorting due to high patient numbers [32] and shortage in the availability of PPEs [33] likely promote the transmission of multi-drug resistant bacteria.
+The focus on the importance of hand hygiene and the correct use of PPE would likely have positive impacts, while cohorting due to high patient numbers [33] and shortage in the availability of PPEs [34] likely promote the transmission of multi-drug resistant bacteria.
+Existing data already available should be used to better inform antibiotic prescription in the COVID-19 pandemic.
+In a recent bulletin, the WHO recommended that antimicrobial stewardship activities be integrated as a component of the COVID-19 pandemic response across the broader health system through five measures, including implementation of a research agenda in order to stem the emergence of AMR infections and diseases [35].

 Disruption of surveillance of AMR in hospitals during the COVID-19 pandemic